 As a tourist, you can drive without problem with your foreign driving license in Chile.
 The international license is useful but not compulsory.

 However, as soon as you are a resident, you are expected to use a Chilean driving license.
 Chile has very few driving license equivalency agreements with foreign countries (apart from Spain, South Korea, and few Latin America countries).
 You need to undertake a theoretical exam and a practical exam, plus some medical tests, to be granted a Chilean license.

 The only exception is for diplomats, who can automatically get an equivalence.

 On this page, we describe the whole process to perform, as well as some useful tips.

 This article only address the driving license for people willing to drive a private car.
 For other license classes, such as bus, trucks… you can consult this page.

 The driving license examination in Chile consists of three parts:

 - A practical exam of about 15/20 minutes

-It consists of 35 multiple choice questions, with a maximum of 5 errors allowed (with a subtlety, see below).
+It consists of 35 multiple choice questions, with a maximum of 5 errors allowed (with a subtlety, see below the 2-point questions).
 You have 45 minutes to complete the test, which is more than enough.

 If you have already taken the exam in another country, this should not seem too difficult.
 There are often one or two answers that are obviously wrong, such as: